-This area focuses on financial products and the markets in which they trade, more specifically, the following knowledge areas:
+This area focuses on financial products and the markets in which they trade.
+The broad knowledge points covered in Financial Markets and Products include the following:

-- Structure and functions of financial institutions. - Structure and mechanics of over-the-counter (OTC) and exchange markets - Structure, mechanics, and valuation of forwards, futures, swaps, and options - Hedging with derivatives - Interest rates and measures of interest rate sensitivity - Foreign exchange risk - Corporate bonds - Mortgage-backed securities (MBS)
+- Structures and functions of financial institutions - Structure and mechanics of over-the-counter (OTC) and exchange markets - Structure, mechanics, and valuation of forwards, futures, swaps, and options - Hedging with derivatives - Interest rates and measures of interest rate sensitivity - Foreign exchange risk - Corporate bonds - Mortgage-backed securities (MBS)

 To cover these broad knowledge points, a proprietary book has been created exclusively for FRM candidates.
-While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.
+While detailed learning objectives associated with these readings are presented in the 2025 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.